knodeit/dolphin-mongoose-module/README.md

 * addModule - registration custom module

-When you call "addModule" the web server will read all routes and middleware in the following folders:
+When you call "addModule" the plugin will read all models and extensions:
 ```
 package_folder
    server